-This study shows how HPs specializing in DSD may understand childhood clitoral surgery as controversial yet still fall back on spurious claims about intended but unevidenced psychosocial benefits of such surgery.
-It appears that some HPs forget that clitoral surgery is not done for medical reasons, and many consider that poor outcomes are produced "elsewhere."
+This study shows how HPs specialising in DSD may understand childhood clitoral surgery as controversial yet fall back on spurious claims about intended but unevidenced psychosocial benefits of such surgery.
+It appears that some HPs forget that clitoral surgery is not done for medical reasons, and many consider that poor outcomes are produced 'elsewhere.'
 These findings have significant implications for how HPs talk with parents about clitoral size and how they conceptualise care plans.

-The research participants might have felt under pressure to position themselves as HPs who interrogate childhood genital surgery.
-Therefore there may have been some selection bias in that only those HPs who questioned elective medical interventions came forward to be interviewed.
+The research participants might have felt under pressure to position themselves as HPs who interrogate child-hood genital surgery.
+Therefore, there may have been some selection bias in that only those HPs who questioned elective medical interventions came forward to be interviewed.
 With this limitation in mind, these HPs understood clitoral surgery on minors to be controversial.
-This potentially reflects the cultural context in the U.K. and Scandinavia and may not be generalizable to other locations globally.
+This potentially reflects the cultural context in the UK and Scandinavia and may not be generalisable to other locations globally.
 While a number of strategies for managing the dilemmas could be identified in the interview transcripts, these were often contradictory and could compound HPs' difficulties and confuse families.

-Given the historical and on-going debates about clitoral surgery, the lack of coherence is understandable.
+Given the historical and ongoing debates about clitoral surgery, the lack of coherence is understandable.
 Childhood surgery has been standard practice for decades, leaving little scope for comparative research.
-It is uncertain to what extent the difficulties highlighted by empirical research and survivor stories10-14 are influenced by the imperfect results of surgery, other aspects of DSD conditions, poor psychological care, diminished family functioning, or a combination of these and perhaps some other factors.
+It is uncertain to what extent the difficulties highlighted by empirical research and survivor stories 10-14 are influenced by the imperfect results of surgery, other aspects of DSD conditions, poor psychological care, diminished family functioning or a combination of these and perhaps some other factors.
 HPs advise parents on clitoral surgery under conditions of uncertainty, with no more to guide them than a patchy and rapidly changing surgical literature, survivor stories in the grey literature, human rights challenges, and their personal values and assumptions about the gendered contexts in which children develop.
+Future research with families who decline clitoral surgery for their child may provide more insight about how the parents or surrogates talk about bodies and bodily differences with their children.
+This type of research can be helpful for HPs and for parents who have to make difficult decisions for the child.

 Our interviewees struggled to reconcile their new knowledge with the incumbent norm-based assumptions.
 They were clear about the non-linear relationship between anatomy and psychology; they knew that clitoris size did not always predict the scale of individuals' reactions or their wishes regarding surgery.
-They were simultaneously surprised and even shocked by the unproblematic reactions of those parents and patients who were "not bothered" by a larger clitoris.
-A psychologist for example described a mother who felt no stigmatization at all about her daughter's clitoral difference and who apparently said: "My little daughter can run around naked ... [on the beach] with her big clitoris, I don't mind and no one else should mind either ... " (P37).
-Even so, the psychologist described the mother's tacit acceptance as "extreme" and lamented that clitoral enlargement could only be tolerated "in another world."
+They were simultaneously surprised and even shocked by the unproblematic reactions of those parents and patients who were 'not bothered' by a larger clitoris.
+A psychologist, for example, described a mother who felt no stigmatisation at all about her daughter's clitoral difference and who apparently said, 'My little daughter can run around naked ... [on the beach] with her big clitoris, I don't mind and no one else should mind either...'
+(P37).
+Even so, the psychologist described the mother's tacit acceptance as 'extreme' and lamented that clitoral enlargement could only be tolerated 'in another world.'